Emre-Sari/methodDemosInJava/README.md

 }
 ```
 ### kendisine parametre olarak gelen sayının asal olup olmadığını bulan method;
+### method that finds whether the number that comes as a parameter is prime or not;
 ```java
 public class isItPrimeNumber {
     public static void main(String[] args) {